Brian O'Keefe (baseball): Seattle Mariners

 On December 12, 2019, the Seattle Mariners selected O'Keefe in the minor league phase of the Rule 5 draft after he had spent six years in the Cardinals' minor league system.
 O'Keefe did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He spent the 2021 campaign split between the Double-A Arkansas Travelers and the Triple-A Tacoma Rainiers, logging a slash of .269/.349/.485 while posting career-highs in home runs (24) and RBI (70) in 105 combined games.
-He elected minor league free agency following the season on November 7, 2021.
+He elected free agency following the season on November 7.

-On December 3, 2021, O'Keefe re-signed with the Mariners organization on a minor league contract and received an invitation to Spring Training.
+On December 3, 2021, O'Keefe re-signed with the Mariners organization on a minor league contract and received an invitation to spring training.
 He did not make the club out of spring and was assigned to Triple-A Tacoma to begin the 2022 season.
-The Mariners promoted O'Keefe to the major leagues on September 30.

-On September 30, 2022, O'Keefe was selected to the 40-man roster and promoted to the major leagues for the first time.
-On October 1, 2022, O'Keefe hit his first Major League hit off Oakland Athletics pitcher JP Sears.
-He appeared in 2 games for Seattle, going 1-for-3 (.333) with a walk.
+On September 30, O'Keefe was selected to the 40-man roster and promoted to the major leagues for the first time.
+The following day, O'Keefe hit his first major league hit off Oakland Athletics pitcher JP Sears.
+He appeared in two games for Seattle, going 1-for-3 (.333) with a walk.
+He was not on the Mariners' postseason roster.
+On November 18, O'Keefe was non-tendered and became a free agent.
+On December 27, he re-signed with the Mariners on a minor league deal.

-On November 18, 2022, O'Keefe was non-tendered and became a free agent.
-On December 27, O'Keefe re-signed with the Mariners on a minor league deal.
-He was assigned to Tacoma to begin the 2023 season, where he played in 86 games and batted .240/.325/.511 with 22 home runs and 65 RBI.
-On August 16, 2023, the Mariners selected O'Keefe's contract, adding him to the major league roster.
-In 8 games for Seattle, he went 2–for–19 (.105) with two walks and two RBI.
+O'Keefe was assigned to Tacoma to begin the 2023 season, where he played in 86 games and batted .240/.325/.511 with 22 home runs and 65 RBI.
+On August 16, the Mariners selected O'Keefe's contract, adding him to the major league roster.
+In 8 games for Seattle, he went 2-for-19 (.105) with two walks and two RBI.
 On October 13, O'Keefe was designated for assignment following the waiver claim of Kaleb Ort.
-He cleared waivers and was sent outright to Triple–A Tacoma on October 17.
+He cleared waivers and was sent outright to Triple-A Tacoma on October 17.
 O'Keefe elected free agency on November 6.

 Kansas City Royals

 On February 13, 2024, O'Keefe signed a minor league contract with the Minnesota Twins.
 He was released by the Twins organization on March 27.

 On April 1, 2024, O'Keefe signed a minor league contract with the Kansas City Royals.
 In 72 appearances for the Triple-A Omaha Storm Chasers, he batted .281/.364/.554 with 18 home runs and 58 RBI.
 On October 29, O'Keefe re-signed with the Royals on a new minor league contract.
 O'Keefe made 43 appearances for Triple-A Omaha in 2025, slashing .158/.236/.274 with four home runs, 10 RBI, and two stolen bases.
-O'Keefe was released by the Royals organization on June 23, 2025.
+The Royals released O'Keefe on June 23.